tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_6.md

 Tuyết's gaze meets mine across the cold steel of the autopsy table, her eyes a calm sea.

-I give the signal, and in unison, we unleash a sudden and lethal eruption of violence.
+I give the signal, and in unison, we unleash hell on them.
 Văn's RPD roars to life.
 The bullets tear through the first line of soldiers, their bodies jerking and collapsing as the rounds find their marks.

 Lâm and Hùng follow suit, their AKs barking in short, controlled bursts.
 The soldiers, caught off guard, scramble for cover, returning fire in a panicked, disorganized fashion.
 Their shots ricochet off the metal surfaces, sparks dancing in the air like deadly fireflies.